+and the fundamental solution $\Phi(x) = \frac{1}{|x|}$ satisfies $\int |\nabla \Phi|^{2}=+\infty$, giving rise to the so-called {\sl infinity problem}.
+Then the equations in system \eqref{eq:Pe} have to be interpreted as \begin{itemize} \item a Schr\"odinger type equation (the first one) in presence of a fixed external potential $V$ and an ``internal'' potential $\phi$, and \item an equation (the second one) which says that the potential $\phi$ has as source the same wave function, being $|\psi| = u^{2}$, justifying the term ``internal''. \end{itemize}

-In the mathematical literature such a problem was introduced recently in \cite{3} and describes the stationary states of the Schr\"odinger equation in the generalised electrodynamics developed by Bopp and Podolsky.
-For the mathematical derivation of such a system and some related results we refer the reader to the recent papers \cite{3, GK, GD, GG} where the problem is studied under various conditions or even in a bounded domain.
+For the mathematical derivation of such a system and some related results we refer the reader to the recent papers \cite{3}, \cite{GK}, \cite{GD}, \cite{GG} where the problem is studied under various conditions or even in a bounded domain.

 In this paper we assume that $V$ and the nonlinearity $f$ satisfy

 \begin{enumerate}[label=(V\arabic*),ref=V\arabic*,start=1] \item $V:\mathbb{R}^{3} \rightarrow \mathbb{R}$ is a continuous function such that